gaballard/gaballard/README.md

 - Worked closely with UX/UI designer to build a site from scratch based on their designs.
 - Assisted in planning the MVP application’s NodeJS API.
 - Met with gift card distribution companies and gathered information for possible API implementations.

-##### Timecard (In Progress)

-Created an internal utility to interface with various time tracking and payroll services using NodeJS.

-- Built with NodeJS and Express.
-- Uses server-side OAuth for interacting with various SaaS platforms, including Harvest and Xero.
-- Provides a simple client interface for managing employees and third-party API connections.

-##### Struct (In Progress)

-Used NodeJS and Express to create a microservice providing a RESTful API for interacting with various command-line tools.

-- Built with NodeJS and Express to interact with the Bash shell.
-- Provides a web client interface for leveraging the abilities of tools and utilities running on a VPS or other Linux-based virtual machine.
-- Uses Websockets to provide the client with live monitoring of command progress.

-#### Web Developer (12/2012 – 6/2015)

-_Freelance, Los Angeles, CA_

-Worked with local businesses, artists, and startups to create and maintain modern web sites and applications using a range of technologies.
-Project experience includes:

-##### Electric Geoffrey (2012-2014)

-Created and maintained a site for local Los Angeles electronic musician using the MEAN stack and featuring a custom audio player.

-- Designed and built from scratch using NodeJS, Express, MongoDB, and AngularJS.
-- Worked closely with client to ensure brand consistency throughout.
-- Used Instagram and Twitter APIs to provide embedded content streams.
-- Created a custom HTML5 embedded audio player that interacted with audio hosting service Soundcloud’s API.

-##### Pick Provider (2014-2015)

-Created an MVP for a startup that delivers musical accessories using a subscription-based model.

-- Built from scratch using NodeJS, Express, MongoDB, and AngularJS.
-- Worked closely with client to create a RESTful API that assisted in managing delivery logistics.

-##### ZFit Studios (2014)

-Designed the backend for a Los Angeles fitness studio’s website using PHP and MySQL.

-- Designed and used PHP5 to build a RESTful API for interacting with a MySQL database and other services.
-- Integrated PayPal’s payment processing API.

 ### Education